 and notice that we have a different scaling in Germany (1=highest grad; 4= lowest grade to pass).
 If the course of study qualifying you for the Master’s course has not yet been completed, you will need to provide a provisional final grade (if this is not shown in the summary of achievements, corresponding certification will need to be provided by the relevant examination office).

-- A documentation of the required knowledge of the English language.
+- A documentation of the required knowledge of the English language (see section “Admission Requirements”).

-- If required, a performance record of your skills and knowledge regarding design and development (see section”Admission Requirements”).
+- If required, a performance record of the 60 credits from the above mentioned disciplines (see section “Admission Requirements”).
 These skills must have been achieved academically.

 - Curriculum vitae in tabular form (recommended)

-Application phase for winter term starts at 1st of Mai.
+Application phase for winter term starts on May 1st.

-Here you enter our online application platform Unisono: https://unisono.uni-siegen.de/qisserver/pages/cs/sys/portal/hisinoneStartPage.faces?chco=y
+You can enter our online application platform Unisono here: https://unisono.uni-siegen.de/qisserver/pages/psv/selbstregistrierung/pub/selbstregistrierung.xhtml?_flowId=selfRegistrationRegister-flow&_flowExecutionKey=e1s1&noDBAction=y&init=y

 Application Deadlines for national and international students: